What is aperture in photography?

 Leave a comment

-If you’re struggling with aperture, you can be sure that many others are struggling too, so share your challenges below and we’ll give you some help.
+If you’re struggling with aperture, you can be sure that many others are struggling too, so share your challenges below and I’ll give you some help.

-If this tutorial has helped you to understand the exposure triangle and aperture, share that too – we love good news!
+If this tutorial has helped you to understand the exposure triangle and aperture, share that too – I love good news!